-Among the petrol engines is a 1.0-litre three-cylinder developing 115bhp and 200lb ft in the entry level 1.0 TSI.
-Above it is the 1.5 TSI, which receives VW’s newly introduced 1.5-litre four-cylinder with 150bhp and 250lb ft.
+Among the petrol engines is a 1.0-litre three-cylinder unit developing 115bhp and 200lb ft in the entry level 1.0 TSI.
+Above that is the 1.5 TSI, which receives VW’s newly introduced 1.5-litre four-cylinder engine with 150bhp and 250lb ft.
 The initial performance leader within the new T-Roc line-up, though, is the 2.0 TSI.
 It runs the latest variant of Wolfsburg’s 2.0-litre four-cylinder petrol engine delivering 190bhp and 320lb ft of torque.

 A total of four models come with a six-speed manual gearbox and front-wheel drive as standard.
-The 2.0 TSI and more powerful version of the 2.0 TDI come exclusively with a seven-speed ducal shift gearbox and 4Motion four-wheel drive – a combination that can also be ordered as an option on the 1.5 TSI and lower-powered 2.0 TDI.
+The 2.0 TSI and the more powerful version of the 2.0 TDI come exclusively with a seven-speed ducal shift gearbox and 4Motion four-wheel drive – a combination that can also be ordered as an option on the 1.5 TSI and lower-powered 2.0 TDI.

-T-Roc models equipped with 4Motion four-wheel drive receive a so-called active control function.
+T-Roc models equipped with 4Motion four-wheel drive receive a so-called 'active control' function.
 It provides the choice between two on-road modes, street and snow, as well as two off-road modes, off-road and off-road individual.
 An optional feature on front-wheel-drive models, the 4Motion four-wheel-drive models also receive a driver profile function as standard.
-It allows the driver to choose between five modes: comfort, normal, sport, eco and individual.
+It allows the driver to choose between five modes: Comfort, Normal, Sport, Eco and Individual.

-Buyers can option the new SUV with additional functions, including road sign display, adaptive cruise control, lane change assist, blind spot monitoring, traffic jam assist, emergency assist, proactive occupant protection, main beam assist and park assist.
+Buyers can option the new SUV with additional functions, including road sign display, adaptive cruise control, lane change assist, blindspot monitoring, traffic jam assist, emergency assist, proactive occupant protection, main beam assist and park assist.